Memo2004/Loan-Status-Prediction/README.md

 Loan-Status-Prediction/
 ├── dataset/                # Contains the CSV file used for training
 ├── notebooks/              # Jupyter notebooks for EDA, preprocessing, and modeling
-├── models/                 # Saved trained models
-├── src/                    # Source code for training and evaluation
 └── README.md               # Project overview and documentation

 ## 📌 Objective